Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 15. K Bowling Club

 Bowling with a twist?
-Plan a get-together with your friends at K Bowling Club and experience an epic night out.
+Plan a get-together with your friends at K Bowling Club and experience an epic night out in Singapore.

 This top-rated bowling alley gathers unique kinds of entertainment options for everyone.
 For music enthusiasts, belt your favorite songs inside their karaoke booth.
 Likewise, there are arcade games and dart machines to energize you and your pals.